Monthly enrolment reporting

 Once the month ends, you can submit an adjustment report to reconcile the numbers from your projection.

-You have until the 15th of the month after enrolment to submit your report.
-For example, submit a report by September 15 for August enrolment.
+You have until the last day of the sixth month after the applicable reporting month to submit your report and related adjustments.
+For example, submit a report for April by October 31.

 - Report monthly enrolment, not attendance